arrushaj/cs50/project/README.md

 The only thing holding this project back is the fact that no one is using it currently lol.
 If I were to expand on it, maybe I would add admin roles.
 I never really thought that deeply about roles and the issues that would rise up if people actually started using this forum.
 You're putting a lost of trust in the community without any roles.

+I hope you enjoy this project, it took a lot of time to plan and program!